Unlearned but Not Forgotten: Data Extraction after Exact Unlearning in LLM: Abstract

 \section{Abstract}

-Large language models are typically trained on datasets collected from the web, which may inadvertently contain harmful or sensitive personal information.
+Large Language Models are typically trained on datasets collected from the web, which may inadvertently contain harmful or sensitive personal information.
 To address growing privacy concerns, unlearning methods have been proposed to remove the influence of specific data from trained models.
-Of these, exact unlearning---which retrains the model from scratch without the target data---is widely regarded the gold standard, believed to be robust against privacy-related attacks.
-In this paper, we challenge this assumption by introducing a novel data extraction attack that compromises even exact unlearning.
-Our method leverages both the pre- and post-unlearning models: by guiding the post-unlearning model using signals from the pre-unlearning model, we uncover patterns that reflect the removed data distribution.
+Of these, exact unlearning---which retrains the model from scratch without the target data---is widely regarded the gold standard for mitigating privacy risks in deployment.
+In this paper, we revisit this assumption in a practical deployment setting where both the pre- and post-unlearning logits API are exposed, such as in open-weight scenarios.
+Targeting this setting, we introduce a novel data extraction attack that leverages signals from the pre-unlearning model to guide the post-unlearning model, uncovering patterns that reflect the removed data distribution.
 Combining model guidance with a token filtering strategy, our attack significantly improves extraction success rates---doubling performance in some cases---across common benchmarks such as MUSE, TOFU, and WMDP.
 Furthermore, we demonstrate our attack's effectiveness on a simulated medical diagnosis dataset to highlight real-world privacy risks associated with exact unlearning.
-In light of our findings, which suggest that unlearning may, in a contradictory way, \textit{increase} the risk of privacy leakage, we advocate for evaluation of unlearning methods to consider broader threat models that account not only for post-unlearning models but also for adversarial access to prior checkpoints.
+In light of our findings, which suggest that unlearning may, in a contradictory way, \textit{increase} the risk of privacy leakage during real-world deployments, we advocate for evaluation of unlearning methods to consider broader threat models that account not only for post-unlearning models but also for adversarial access to prior checkpoints.
+Code is publicly available at: \url{https://github.com/Nicholas0228/unlearned_data_extraction_llm}.